Applications for the next session of Kent's Community Police Academy are now being accepted. Click here to be directed to the online application.

 Kent Crime Reports

 The Kent Police Department now uses a new website to share current crime statistics.
+You can also search for registered sex offenders.
 Click here for more information!

 2012 Kent Police Department Annual Report